 Although consuming the substance doesn’t make you skip birthdays, it does increase undesirable health issues that often plague older people.
 What’s more, people who suffer from alcohol use disorder may neglect their health in other ways.
 This exacerbates certain medical issues that might otherwise remain at bay in someone of your age.

-At Burning Tree Ranch, we can’t make you any younger.
+At Burning Tree Ranch, a long-term residential treatment center, we can’t make you any younger.
 But we can guide you through a personalized, holistic treatment program that restores your wellness and reduces your risk of relapse.
 As you progress, you may notice that you look and feel more energetic, dynamic and youthful.